Maëlle Garbino

-Maëlle Antonia Garbino (born 9 August 1996) is a French professional footballer who plays as a midfielder for Première Ligue club Paris FC.
+Maëlle Antonia Garbino (born 9 August 1996) is a French professional footballer who plays as an attacking midfielder or winger for Première Ligue club Les Marseillaises.
+She has previously played for Lyon, Saint-Étienne, Bordeaux, Paris FC, and in Italy for Juventus.

 Club career

-Lyon

-Garbino made her league debut against Arras on 30 November 2014.
+Garbino made her league debut for Lyon against Arras on 30 November 2014.

-Saint-Étienne

-Garbino made her league debut against Rodez on 11 September 2016.
+Garbino made her league debut for Saint-Étienne against Rodez on 11 September 2016.
 She scored her first league goal against Bordeaux on 25 September 2016, scoring in the 72nd minute.

-Bordeaux

 Garbino joined Bordeaux in June 2018.
 In April 2021, she won the D1 Player of the Month for February 2021.
 Garbino scored two goals against Stade de Reims and a hattrick against Le Havre to win the award.
 She started the 2022–23 Division 1 Féminine season strongly, scoring a brace against Le Havre.
 The following week, she scored a goal against Dijon, and in October she scored a brace over Guingamp.
 Garbino won the Player of the Month award for September 2022.
 She also won the Player of the Month award for November 2022.
 Garbino left Bourdeaux after playing more than 100 matches and scoring 22 goals in all competitions.

-Juventus

 On 8 June 2023, Garbino joined Juventus on a two-year deal until June 2025.
 She scored on her league debut against Sampdoria on 1 October 2023, scoring in the 20th minute.
 She left Juventus after playing 26 matches and scoring 6 goals.

-Paris FC

 On 15 July 2024, Garbino was transferred to Paris FC on a two-year contract until June 2026.
 She scored on her league debut against Guingamp on 22 September 2024, scoring in the 20th minute.
 Garbino was nominated for the September 2024 Player of the Month award.

+Following the expiration of her contract at Paris FC, Garbino joined Les Marseillaises on a free transfer.

 International career

-Garbino was called up by France national team coach Corinne Diacre for France but has not played for France at senior level.
+Garbino has represented France at various youth levels.
+In November 2022, she received her first call-up to the France national team.